 Company ProfileÂ (obtained fromÂ Google Finance): AGCO Corporation is a manufacturer and distributor of agricultural equipment and related replacement parts around the world.
 The Company sells a range of agricultural equipment, including tractors, combines, self-propelled sprayers, hay tools, forage equipment, seeding and tillage, implements, and grain storage and protein production systems.
-Its products are marketed under various brands, including Challenger, Fendt, GSI, Massey Ferguson and Valtra.
-It also provides retail financing through its finance joint ventures with Cooperatieve Centrale Raiffeisen-Boerenleenbank B.A.
-The Company’s geographical segments include North America, South America, Europe/Africa/Middle East and Asia/Pacific.
-The Company’s AGCO Power engines division produces diesel engines, gears and generating sets.
-It also offers precision farming technologies, which are installed in its products and include satellite-based steering, field data collection, yield mapping and telemetry-based fleet management systems.
+Its segments include North America, South America, Europe/Africa/Middle East, and Asia/Pacific.
+The Company’s Chinese harvesting business operates within the Asia/Pacific segment.
+The former sprayer reporting unit operates within the North American segment.
+The Company’s products include tractors, combines, application equipment, hay tools and forage equipment, implements and other equipment, grain storage and protein production systems, and replacement parts.
+Its AGCO Power engines division produces diesel engines, gears and generating sets.
+Its products are marketed under brands, including Challenger, Fendt, GSI, Massey Ferguson and Valtra.

 Downloadable PDF version of this valuation: